 You now have faced your fears and earned your bungy bragging rights.

 When AJ Hackett says they “invented safe”, they mean it.
 Their commitment to safety is steadfast, and over the years they have created an entire safety assurance system that provides the framework for the New Zealand and Australian bungy jump standards.
 An independent audit is undertaken at each jump site every 6 months.

 There is a load of information on the AJ Hackett website (link: http://www.bungy.co.nz/) about their safety record, safety procedures as well as how the bungy cord is made.

 HOW DID IT ALL BEGIN?

 Bungy founders, AJ Hackett and Henry Van Asch were Wanaka ski buddies who were inspired by the eccentric shenanigans of the Oxford University Dangerous Sports Club, said to be the pioneers of extreme sports in the 1970s and 1980s.

 But the Oxford crew had of course stolen the idea from the original bungy jumpers.
 The inhabitants of Pentecost Island in Vanuatu began the tradition of leaping from a purpose-built tower attached only by a vine.
 Each year, one man jumps from the tower in the ultimate display of masculinity and to herald the start of the yam season.
 The tradition goes, the better the jump, the better the yam season.

-Thousands of miles away and not a yam in site, the first commercial bungy site was born on the Kawarau Bridge on the 12th of November 1988 with AJ and Henry at the helm.
+Thousands of miles away and not a yam in sight, the first commercial bungy site was born on the Kawarau Bridge on the 12th of November 1988 with AJ and Henry at the helm.
 Dismissed as a tourist fad, the bungy duo was given a 30-day license to operate.
-From the very first day, the lure and thrill of bungy have driven its popularity, and it is has helped Queenstown cement itself as the adventure capital of the world.
+From the very first day, the lure and thrill of bungy have driven its popularity, and it has helped Queenstown cement itself as the adventure capital of the world.